MENU

 ❤ Experienced Breeder

 I am an experienced breeder, going back many years.
 I began breeding again in August 2020 with the goal in mind to show.
 I specialize in Siamese and Burmese colors.
-I also breed a few rare types: Blue, Patched Pied, and Rex coats.
+I also breed a few rare types: Blue and Rex coats.

 I breed for quality, not quantity.
 Health and good temperament are my top priority.

 I am an experienced breeder, going back many years.
 I began breeding again in August 2020 with the goal in mind to show.
 I specialize in Siamese and Burmese colors.
-I also breed a few rare types: Blue, Patched Pied, and Rex coats.
+I also breed a few rare types: Blue and Rex coats.

 I breed for quality, not quantity.
 Health and good temperament are my top priority.